shivamjha296/hackrx_soham/new/readme.md

 ## ✨ Features

 - **Multi-Format Document Processing:** Handles PDF documents fetched directly from a URL.
-- **Semantic Search:** Uses advanced `BAAI/bge-base-en-v1.5` embeddings and a FAISS vector index for fast and accurate clause retrieval.
+- **Semantic Search:** Uses optimized `sentence-transformers/all-MiniLM-L6-v2` embeddings (~90MB) for fast and accurate clause retrieval with significantly reduced latency.
 - **LLM-Powered Decision Making:** Integrates with the **Mistral** LLM to generate precise answers based on retrieved document context.
 - **Explainable AI:** Answers are grounded in the provided text, ensuring traceability and minimizing hallucinations.
 - **Structured Output:** Delivers responses in a clean, predictable JSON format.